-This is the most perfect nesting bowl for your Easter eggs!
-I’m in love!
-That bright pink and the abstract look will look amazing on my Easter dining table!
+This is the most perfect nesting bowl for your Easter eggs.
+I’m in love.
+That bright pink and abstract look will look amazing on my Easter dining table.

 62. Bunny Treat Box

-Get the party going with an Easter-themed treat box that has a cute bunny face and cute bunny ears!
-Fill it with goodies, with chocolates, with toys, and with games!
+Get the party going with an Easter-themed treat box that has a cute bunny face and cute bunny ears.
+Fill it with goodies, chocolates, toys, and games!

 63. Origami Chick Egg Holder

-Why not include origami in this year’s Easter crafts and create a cool egg holder shaped like an abstract chick!Make this Easter craft
+Why not include origami in this year’s Easter crafts and create a nice egg holder shaped like an abstract chick.Make this Easter craft

 64. Rainbow Egg Garland

-There is some sewing involved, but you can get your kids cutting the colored card stock with safety scissors as you do the sewing!Make this Easter craft
+There is some sewing involved, but you can get your kids cutting the colored card stock with safety scissors as you sew.Make this Easter craft